BCG (AOTA) - Board Certification in Gerontology

 About

-The BCG certification is a voluntary credential for occupational therapy practitioners who have developed advanced skills in working with older adults.
+The Board Certification in Gerontology (BCG) certification is a voluntary credential for occupational therapy practitioners who have developed advanced skills in working with older adults.
 It recognizes expertise in promoting health and wellness, preventing or minimizing the effects of acute and chronic diseases, and maximizing independence in daily activities among the elderly.
+The American Occupational Therapy Association (AOTA) offers the BCG exam.

 Completion Time: 4 hours